Meet a Specialist: Brian J. Song, M.D.

-In addition to his clinical and research activities, Dr. Song is an Instructor in Ophthalmology at Harvard Medical School, where he teaches residents and fellows about the diagnosis and management of glaucoma.
+In addition to his clinical and research activities, Dr. Song is an Assistant Professor of Ophthalmology at Harvard Medical School, where he teaches residents and fellows about the diagnosis and management of glaucoma.
 “Working with trainees is one of the aspects of my job that I enjoy the most,” he says.
 “It is rewarding to see them gain new skills, knowledge, and confidence as they progress in their training.”

 Contact Dr. Song’s office at 617-573-3670

 View Dr. Song’s online bio for more information.